asaaditya8/v0-portfolio/README.md

 Highly experimental design & code.

 ## Objectives
+1. To learn React.js & CSS.
-1. To implement components by hand in order to grab an understanding.
+2. To implement components by hand in order to grab an understanding.
-2. To test the concept of making a webpage as scroll-free as it can be.
+3. To test the concept of making a webpage as scroll-free as it can be.
-3. To develop design skills, which were infinitesimally small.
+4. To develop design skills, which were infinitesimally small.

 ## Why scroll-free
 It just felt to me that scrolling is not needed in the timeline kind of views if new items drop from the top.